47degrees/github4s/microsite/docs/repository.md

 This method updates an existing file in a repository.

-You can create a new file using `updateFile`, it takes as arguments:
+You can update a file using `updateFile`, it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `path`: The path of the new file to be created, *without* a leading slash.